morpho-org/vault-v2/README.md

 If a gate is not set, its corresponding operations are not restricted.

 Gate changes can be timelocked.
-By setting the timelock an extremely high value such as `2**256-1`, a curator can irreversibly commit to a gate setup.
+By setting the timelock to `type(uint256).max`, a curator can commit to an irreversible gate setup.

 Four gates are defined: